redroguea1/mern-hackathon/README.md

 **ONE Team Member needs to do the following:**

-- Use the starter code procided.
+- Use the starter code provided.

 - Go to their **personal** GitHub account and create a new **Public** repo named `mern-hackathon`.